Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Artillery cluster subammo check sometimes broke because the checked config property can be both, text and array
 - Changed: Added "6Rnd_155mm_Mo_AT_mine_O" and "6Rnd_155mm_Mo_mine_O" to artillery mine magazine removal check
 - Changed: If the Global Mobilization Weferlingen versions find CUP vehicles on the server they will automatically spawn a BW UH1D MHQ, BW UH1D transport, BW CH53 lift and BW CH53 wreck chopper
+- Fixed: Shoot at MHQ message did not trigger when MHQ locality changed from the server to a client
 - And more optimizations and cosmetic changes

 3.99s